shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 ## Design patterns
 I'll refer to these aspects of the code and workflow as "design patterns".
-Why "design patterns"?
-Well, there's no real established terminology.
+I'm using this term because there's no real established terminology.
 Some of the things I'll talk about are more "practices", some are more "coding conventions" and some can only be called "design patterns".
-So I'm going with the term that I think is best at conveying
+So I'm going with the term that I think is best at conveying that:
 1. The way we do code is different, it's not just how we prompt or the tools we use".
 1. It's a **design** approach.
-It's part of the design of our code, our workflow, our architecture, our team.
+It's part of the design of our code, our architecture, our workflow.

 A key part of being productive with AI, I believe, is to master these.
 How should we structure the code so AI can work with it well?
 What abstraction layers?
 What will the APIs between different components look like?
 Which tests should we have, at which layers?